Troop carriers seized: Is China sending Singapore a message?

 It certainly earned Singapore a unusual public reprimand from China.

-Singapore's defense ministry said the vehicles were used "in routine overseas training and shipped back via commercial means as with previous exercises" and no ammunition was on board.
+Singapore's Defense Ministry said the vehicles were used "in routine overseas training and shipped back via commercial means as with previous exercises" and no ammunition was on board.
 A Singapore Armed Forces team has been allowed to inspect the vehicles, which were then resealed.

 "Our training overseas has never been secret.
 People know where we train, openly," Defense Minister Ng Eng Hen said Tuesday.